corrode/corrode.github.io/content/blog/compile-time-invariants.md

 Always be on the lookout for ways to let the type-system guide you towards stronger abstractions.

-You might also be interested in my previous post on [making illegal states unrepresentable in Rust](/blog/illegal-state).
+If you liked this, you might also be interested in my previous post on [making illegal states unrepresentable in Rust](/blog/illegal-state).